Northwich: Sport

 Northwich is the home of three non-league football teams: Witton Albion, Northwich Victoria and 1874 Northwich.
 In May 2018, the Cheshire FA announced plans for a £70m development near Northwich, modelled on St George's Park National Football Centre.
 The facility would include two FIFA-standard pitches with a 1000-seat stadium, 3G pitches, six grass pitches, full medical facilities and a hotel/spa.

 The town has two rugby union sides: Northwich RUFC and Winnington Park.

 The area also boasts several amateur cricket clubs, including Winnington Park CC, Davenham CC, Weaverham CC, Northwich CC and Hartford CC.

 Northwich also has a successful competitive swimming team, Northwich Swimming Club, first formed in the late 19th century.

-Northwich Rowing Club was formed in 1875 in Northwich and continues to row on the River Weaver, producing Olympic and international rowers such as Matt Langridge.
+Northwich Rowing Club was formed in 1875 and continues to row on the River Weaver, producing Olympic and international rowers such as Matt Langridge.
 The club has its own boat and clubhouse located by The Crescent and holds three events every year, the Autumn Head in November, the Spring Head in April and the Regatta in May.
 In 2015, the club was the first rowing club from the north of England to win the Junior Coxed Quad Sculls at the Head of the River Fours on the tideway in London.
 Club crews have also competed in the Henley Royal Regatta, with a crew seeded in 2015 for the first time in the club's history.
 The club also has a large junior section taking rowers on from age 12.

 The Northwich Festival, held at Moss Farm Sports Complex each August includes the UK Strongman-North Competition.

 The town also has a long-standing cycling club, Weaver Valley CC.
 Established in 1962, its members included ex-pro and ITV commentator Paul Sherwen and domestic rider Alan Kemp.
 The club competes in road racing, time trials, track racing and off-road.
 The club promotes three road races, a series of circuit races in June at Oulton Park, the Cat and Fiddle hill climb, and cyclo-cross in September.
 Since 1980, the club has promoted the Cheshire Classic women's cycling road race, held every April.
 Part of British Cycling's National Road Race Series, it is the longest running race on the women's national calendar.
 Previous winners include Dame Sarah Storey, Lucy Garner, Lizzie Armitstead, Nicole Cooke and Mandy Jones.

 The first known swimming baths in Northwich was the Verdin Baths, situated on Verdin Park, presented by Robert Verdin in commemoration of the Jubilee of Queen Victoria in 1887.
 It consisted of a 60 × 20 ft cast-iron plunge bath and five slipper baths.
-Northwich Public Baths was built in 1913 following subsidence at Verdin Park pool.
+Northwich Public Baths was built in 1913, following subsidence at Verdin Park pool.
 It its doors on 23 January 1991 to be replaced with Moss Farm leisure complex; this, in turn, was replaced by Memorial Court entertainment and leisure venue in 2015.